 However Living remotely would give you that space and freedom to do this and I’m sure with practice comes rewards.
 My only recent success was to grow a tomato plant and how much sweeter did they taste.

-Having the freedom to be out in the countryside would give the children a huge backyard to play in.
+Living off Grid and having the freedom to be out in the countryside would give the children a huge backyard to play in.
 They could ride their bikes down the country lanes, build dens and explore.
 Although my children are teenagers now they are both quite into their fitness.
 So they would love to head off into the hills for a run or saddle up the mountain bike for a ride.
 If your lucky enough to live by the sea or lake then what about a refreshing outdoor swim.
 I know when the weather is nice my boys much prefer to be outdoors than hooked up to technology.

 On the days when the weather is not so kind during a lockdown, we have done lots of family baking.
 Not only is this great entertainment and something we all enjoy, the rewards helps you to live more sustainably.